MicrosoftDocs/azure-devops-docs/docs/project/wiki/provisioned-vs-published-wiki.md

 While both options maintain the wiki content in Git repositories, the way you add, update, and manage the wiki content differs.

 > [!NOTE]
-> The publish code as wiki feature is currently available on VSTS only.
+> The publish code as wiki feature is currently available on Azure DevOps Services .
 For TFS 2018 and later versions, you can only [provision a wiki for your team project](wiki-create-repo.md).

 ## Wiki page menu options